-Culloden Battlefield is the historic site of the last battle to take place on British soil in 1746.
+Culloden Battlefield is the historic site of the last battle on British soil in 1746.

 This battle is frequently referred to as one of the most important for Scotland, as it marked the end of the clan system in the highlands.

 Today, hundreds of people visit the battlefield each year to pay their respects to those who lost their lives on that day.

 The battlefield is located on Drumossie Muir, near Inverness, and is easy to access from the city.